microsoft/dicom-server/tools/scale-testing/ReadMe.md

 3. Once the generator instances complete you will have a set of numbered text files in the current folder that contain a set of person instances and the stow-rs service bus topic should have the instances you created.
 4. To publish the message handler:
     a) In Visual Studio, right click on 'Microsoft.Health.Dicom.Tools.ScaleTesting.MessageHandler' and select 'Publish'.
-    b) In the menu that pops up, select 'Select Existing'.
+    b) In the menu that pops up, under 'Azure WebJobs', select 'Select Existing'.
 Click 'Create Profile' to continue.
     c) It should auto populate your subscriptions, select the one containing your resource group, pick your resource groups from the list below and select the available App Service.
     d) After it creates a profile, click the edit icon next to 'WebJobType'.
-    e) In the pop-up menu, change 'WebJobType' to 'Continuous' and click 'Save'.
+    e) In the pop-up menu, change 'WebJobType' to 'Continuous' and update the WebJob Name to 'MessageHandler' and click 'Save'.
     f) Double-check the values and then click 'Publish' when you are ready.
 6. After the service bus topic is empty and the run is completed, delete the web job by going to the app service's WebJobs menu.